-AWS unveils AI monitoring for Amazon S3, other improvements
+AWS unveils AI monitoring for Amazon S3

 - AWS Glue, an extract, transformation, and load (ETL) service in the Amazon cloud, is now generally available.
 The “serverless” service saves users from having to provision or manage resources; they pay only for resources used when Glue is running.

-This story, "AWS unveils AI monitoring for Amazon S3, other improvements" was originally published by InfoWorld.
+This story, "AWS unveils AI monitoring for Amazon S3" was originally published by InfoWorld.